Book a Weekend Tour →

 Toowoomba & Darling Downs

-Two hours inland, Toowoomba sits on the edge of the Great Dividing Range with gorgeous heritage gardens, a thriving arts scene and the Carnival of Flowers in September.
+Two hours inland, Toowoomba sits on the edge of the Great Dividing Range with gorgeous heritage gardens, a thriving arts scene, and the Carnival of Flowers in September — one of Queensland's most spectacular community events.
 The Darling Downs' flat agricultural landscapes feel a world away from coastal Queensland.
+The Cobb+Co Museum and the Downs' heritage station stays make this one of Queensland's most genuinely different weekends from Brisbane.

 Bundaberg & Southern Great Barrier Reef